 Importance of Second Language Acquisition

-Recognizing the importance of early second language acquisition, Gateway’s Spanish instruction begins in Kindergarten.
+Recognizing the importance of early second language acquisition, Gateway’s Spanish instruction begins in second grade.
 Research confirms that knowledge of a second language strengthens first-language skills, and helps students to appreciate the power of words and the many different uses of language.
 When children hear and experience the sounds and feelings of a world language, they develop an ear for all language acquisition.
 The ability to speak two or more languages generally enhances problem-solving and reasoning skills, the capacity for creative thinking, and the ability to respect and understand other cultures.
 Second-language learning strengthens the ability to communicate and participate effectively in the workplace and in the global community.

 Gateway’s Spanish instruction imparts an appreciation of the Spanish language and Hispanic/Latino cultures.
 It is taught through songs, stories, art, drama, TPRS (Total Physical Response and Storytelling), conversation, and vocabulary building.
 In grades K-3, the focus is on speaking and listening, while in grades 4 & 5, there is greater emphasis on grammar and the written word.